Ali-Mikael/Application-hacking/h7-crypto.md

 I continued building on the previous code, and got a bunch of empty lists mixed with the results, so I filter them out using `len(returnList) != 0`.

 I then `extend` my rank list with the return values.
-If we simply `append`, we'll be left with a list of lists of tuples, and that's wayyy to complicated 😂.
-So we rather extend it, meaning we continue in the good old fashioned list of tuples!
+If we simply `append`, we'll be left with a `list` of `lists` of `tuples`, and that's wayyy to complicated 😂.
+So we rather extend it, meaning we continue building the good old fashioned _list of tuples_!

 But for some reason i'm getting nothing but garbage in return: